-Align your LCD up with the top of the LCD placer you just installed and drop in the PCB from the top down, make sure its all lined up right with no obstructions then screw in the 3 silver screws into the holes as shown below, and drop in the Power switch at the top.
+Align your LCD up with the top of the LCD placer you just installed and drop in the PCB from the top down (BE SURE TO HAVE TRIMMED THE LCD TABS ON THE SIDE), make sure its all lined up right with no obstructions then screw in the 3 silver screws into the holes as shown below.
+Gently trim the power switch until it fits and drop in the Power switch at the top.

 If you are installing rear triggers in to your PocketPi FE pop the 3D printed ends on to the PCB and drop it into the case like the picture below.
 Be sure to get the 3D printed ends the same way as the picture, otherwise the case will not close correctly.

 Using a thin tool mark the drill spot like the below image.

 Once you have made your drill marks use a 9.5mm drill bit or a step tool to slowly make the holes 9.5mm.